IamAgranshRastogi/Movie_Recommender_System/README.md

 ## Conclusion

 This Movie Recommender System provides a simple and user-friendly way to discover new movies based on user preferences.
-The collaborative filtering approach ensures personalized recommendations for a more engaging movie-watching experience.
+The content based approach ensures personalized recommendations for a more engaging movie-watching experience.